aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

     kubectl apply -f stage-data.yaml -n kubeflow

 Execute ```kubectl get pods -n kubeflow``` to check the status of the staging Pod.
 Once the status of the Pod is marked ```Completed```, data is successfully staged on EFS.

+Start ```attach-pvc``` pod for access to the training logs stored on the EFS file-system:

+    cd ~/amazon-eks-machine-learning-with-terraform-and-kubeflow/eks-cluster
+    kubectl apply -f attach-pvc.yaml  -n kubeflow

+To check you training logs on the EFS file-system, you can connect to the `attach-pvc` pod:

+    kubectl exec -it -n kubeflow attach-pvc -- /bin/bash cd efs

+Delete the ```attach-pvc``` pod when not being used:

+    kubectl delete -f attach-pvc.yaml  -n kubeflow

 ### Build and Upload Docker Images to Amazon EC2 Container Registry (ECR)